Gift Icon

 Automobile dependency costs

-Personal stress is raised by automobile dependency when facing congestions on the road.
-Areas where systems are based on transportation that depends on automobiles have much higher death rates involving aggressive driving.
-Places with a high use of transit, less highway miles, and citizens that bike or walk for their commute, are less likely to have high death rates associated with aggressive driving.
+Personal stress is raised by automobile dependency when facing congestion on the road.
+Areas, where systems are based on transportation that depend on automobiles, have much higher death rates involving aggressive driving.
+Places with high use of transit, fewer highway miles, and citizens who bike or walk for their commute are less likely to have high death rates associated with aggressive driving.

 Less enjoyment and exercise